shilpagopi/SystemDesign/Examples/Youtube.md

   * 500M DAU, 5 vdos/day =>2.5B views/day 25k video views/sec
   * one minute of video needs 50MB of storage
   * every sec.
 10 hrs of video is uploaded

+### HLD
+* A successful upload will return HTTP 202 (request accepted) and once the video encoding is completed the user is notified through email with a link to access the video.

 ### Deepdives
 * video transcoding